mozilla/application-services/docs/howtos/branch-builds.md

 # Branch builds

-Branch builds are a way to build and test Fenix using branches from `application-services`, `android-components`, and/or `fenix`.  iOS is not currently supported, although we may add it in the future (see [#4966](https://github.com/mozilla/application-services/issues/4966)).
+Branch builds are a way to build and test Fenix using branches from `application-services` and `firefox-android`. iOS is not currently supported, although we may add it in the future (see [#4966](https://github.com/mozilla/application-services/issues/4966)).

 ## Breaking changes in an application-services branch.

- When we make breaking changes in an application-services branch, we typically make corresponding changes in an `android-components` or `fenix` branch.
+ When we make breaking changes in an application-services branch, we typically make corresponding changes in an `android-components` branch.
 Branch builds allow combining those branches together in order to run CI tests and to produce APKs for manual testing.
 To trigger a branch build for this:

   - Create the PR for the `application-services` branch you're working on
-  - Add `[ac: android-components-branch-name]` and/or `[fenix: fenix-branch-name]` to the PR title
+  - Add `[firefox-android: branch-name]` to the PR title
   - The branch build tasks will be listed as checks the Github PR.
 In particular:
     - `branch-build-fenix-test` and `branch-build-ac-test` will run the unit android-components/fenix unit tests
     - `branch-build-fenix-build` will contain the Fenix APK.